Some foods may help lower your cholesterol. These could include legumes, beans, nuts, avocados, and fatty fish, among others.

-It found that those who ate the most non-fried fish were the least likely to develop metabolic syndrome, a cluster of symptoms that includes high blood pressure and low HDL levels (10).
+In a large 25-year study in adults, people who ate the most non-fried fish were the least likely to develop metabolic syndrome, a cluster of symptoms that includes high blood pressure and low HDL levels.

-Note that the healthiest ways to eat fish are baked, broiled, grilled or raw.
-Fried fish may actually increase the risk of heart disease and stroke (12).
+The healthiest ways to cook fish are steaming or stewing.
+Fried fish may increase your risk of heart disease and stroke.

-Extensive research links whole grains to a lower risk of heart disease (16).
+Extensive research ties whole grains to lower heart disease risk.

-While all whole grains may promote heart health, two grains are particularly worth noting:
+While all whole grains may promote heart health, two grains are particularly noteworthy:

-- Barley: Is also rich in beta-glucans and can help lower LDL cholesterol (18).
+- Barley is also rich in beta-glucans and can help lower LDL cholesterol.

 Fruit is an excellent addition to a heart-healthy diet for several reasons.